Pablodd1/ThriveOrtho-MSK/docs/FULL_PROJECT_REVIEW_2025_11_01.md

 **Project State:** **Production-Ready with Active Development** 🚀

-SOBEAIREHAB has successfully evolved from a basic PT assessment tool into a comprehensive clinical platform with AI-powered features, professional documentation capabilities, and flexible workflows.
+ThriveOrtho has successfully evolved from a basic PT assessment tool into a comprehensive clinical platform with AI-powered features, professional documentation capabilities, and flexible workflows.
 With 42% of planned improvements complete and zero technical debt, the project is well-positioned for continued growth and production deployment.

 **Key Takeaway:** The development process has been exceptionally efficient (140% productivity), delivering high-impact features ahead of schedule while maintaining excellent code quality and comprehensive documentation.